erogers6264/coolgermanfilms/README.md

 # Movie Trailer Website

 This website is dynamically created with Python, using data from Python classes I created.
-It displays the trailers, poster art, & IMDB rating of some of my favorite German movies.
+It displays the trailers, posters, & IMDB ratings of some of my favorite German movies.

 ## Table of contents